talkh22/CheapestTransferRoute/README.md

 To run the project locally, you can follow these steps:
   1. Clone the repository to your local machine: https://github.com/talkh22/CheapestTransferRoute.git
-  2. Navigate to the project directory: CheapestTransferRoute
+  2. Navigate to the project directory: /CheapestTransferRoute
   3. Run the application through the command line:
       ``` mvn spring-boot:run ```